cyphomancer/Cyphomancer-Agents-Bot/README.md

 ### Usage

 - Start the bot in Telegram by sending `/start`.
-- Use the inline buttons to create or edit AI agents.
+- Use inline buttons to create or edit AI agents.

-### Security
+### Security & Privacy

-Make sure you **never commit** your `.env` file to GitHub, as it contains sensitive information.
+- Make sure you **never commit** your `.env` file to GitHub, as it contains sensitive information.
+- **Account Linking Notice**: By linking Telegram accounts to this bot, you grant the bot and its admins access to those accounts. **Only link Telegram accounts that you specifically use for funds or trading bots**, if applicable.
+Do not link personal or sensitive accounts that you do not wish to share.

 ### Customization